 Staff should always be supervised by a member of the commissioning organisation when working with children, young people, & adults at risk & therefore disclosures should be managed in line with that organisation’s Safeguarding Policy.

 However, should a member of staff receive a disclosure and either:

 - There is no member of the commissioning organisation present or

 - The staff member is of the view that the response of the commissioning organisation is inadequate then they should follow the guidelines set out below

-If a child, young people and/or adult at risk discloses that he or she has been abused or is at risk of abuse, staff must ensure that the child, young person or adult at risk’s immediate needs are met and prioritise their safety and protection from further abuse above all else.
-It is important to remember that, while it is a member of staff’s responsibility to be a supportive listener and to refer the information to the Designated Person or the CEOs in the absence of the Safeguarding Person, it is not their role to counsel the children, young people and adults at risk or to investigate their claims.
-Staff are, however, expected to act in the best interests of children, young people and adults at risk at all times.
+If a child, young people and/or adult at risk discloses that he or she has been abused or is at risk of abuse, staff must ensure that the child, young person, or adult at risk’s immediate needs are met & prioritise their safety and protection from further abuse above all else.
+It is important to remember that, while it is a member of staff’s responsibility to be a supportive listener & to refer the information to the Designated Person or the CEOs in the absence of the Safeguarding Person, it is not their role to counsel the children, young people, & adults at risk or to investigate their claims.
+Staff are, however, expected to act in the best interests of children, young people, & adults at risk at all times.

 This means that staff should:

 - Ensure that the child, young people or adult at risk’s immediate needs are met and that the priority is their safety and protection from further risk of harm